BlueStar2519/QPS/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy your Quiet Presence Score application online.
+This guide will help you deploy your Quiet Presence Scan application online.

 ## Option 1: Vercel (Recommended - Easiest)